Tiger Safari In India and Tour Packages

 Tiger Safari FAQ’s

-There are 51 tiger reserves in India, preserving more than 4000 tigers all together.
-Among these Tiger parks, Ranthambore National park is considered to provide the best Tiger safari experience to its guests.
-The beautiful landscape, luxurious stay, easily accessible location and high chances to spot the tiger are the main reason for such popularity.
+There are 51 tiger reserves in India, preserving more than 4000 tigers altogether.
+Among these Tiger parks, Ranthambore National Park is considered to provide the best Tiger safari experience to its guests.
+The beautiful landscape, luxurious stay, easily accessible location and high chances to spot the tiger are the main reasons for such popularity.

-Hemis National Park in the eastern part of the Ladakh region was considered as smallest National park in India.
-But after acquiring the neighbouring jungles this park is now spread in more than 4000 square km.
-Whereas Sariska National Park in Aravali ranges of Rajasthan is the smallest national park stretched within 900 square km.
+Hemis National Park in the eastern part of the Ladakh region was considered the smallest National park in India.
+But after acquiring the neighbouring jungles, this park is now spread over more than 4000 square km.
+Meanwhile, Sariska National Park in the Aravali ranges of Rajasthan is the smallest national park, stretching within 900 square km.

 Hemis National Park on the eastern side of the Ladakh region is the largest National Park in Asia and is popular to spot White tigers in the jungle.
-The area covered by Hemis National Park is around 4400sq.km, Khangchendzonga National Park is spread over 1784 sq. km and Jim Corbett National park are stretched in 1318 sq. km.
+The area covered by Hemis National Park is around 4400sq.km, Khangchendzonga National Park is spread over 1784 sq. km, and Jim Corbett National Park is stretched in 1318 sq. km.

-Situated in the Nainital district of India, Jim Corbett National park is the first National Park in India establishes in 1936.
-After 1973-1974, when the tiger project was initiated, many other popular tiger reserves like Ranthambore, Kanha, Bandipur came into existence to save endangered species, Tiger.
+Situated in the Nainital district of India, Jim Corbett National Park is the first National Park in India, established in 1936.
+After 1973-1974, when the tiger project was initiated, many other popular tiger reserves like Ranthambore, Kanha, and Bandipur came into existence to save the endangered species, the Tiger.

-The hunting for amusement took away the life of tigers in large numbers.
+The hunting for amusement took away the lives of tigers in large numbers.
 The alarming situation of extinction was identified by Prime Minister Indira Gandhi in her tenure in 1973.
-To protect the national animal Project Tiger came into existence during this time supported by the Government of India.
+To protect the national animal, Project Tiger came into existence during this time, supported by the Government of India.

 Tiger Safari Tour India Features